Shorzinator/CodeBrief/docs/index.md

     Generate context that's perfectly formatted for ChatGPT, Claude, Copilot, and other AI coding assistants.

+-   :material-source-pull: **Code Reviews**

+    ---

+    Create comprehensive review bundles with Git context, code changes, and project structure for thorough reviews.

 -   :material-bug: **Debugging**

     ---

-    Quickly share your project structure and relevant code with others or AI tools for faster problem resolution.
+    Quickly share your project structure, Git history, and relevant code with others or AI tools for faster problem resolution.

 -   :material-book-open: **Documentation**